micro_sam.bioimageio.model_export

 • image: The image for generating test data.

-• label_image: The segmentation correspoding to image.
+• label_image: The segmentation corresponding to image.
 It is used to derive prompt inputs for the model.

 • model_type: The type of the SAM model.